zdszero/nvim-hugo/README.md

 # nvim-hugo

-A (neo)vim plugin that helps you write hugo posts quickly
+A neovim plugin that helps you write hugo posts quickly

 ## Commands